When Does it Snow in Tromsø?: Best Months for a Winter Wonderland

 This isn’t just theoretical.
 I had an acquaintance plan a mid-March trip to Tromsø where, unfortunately, she could not do the planned activities like dog sledding because the snow had melted and refrozen.

 What’s the problem here?
-This made a super-dangerous ice sheet that the dogs could not safely run on, at least until more fresh powder had fallen to create a safe layer of snow for dogs to run on top of.
+This made a super-dangerous ice sheet that the dogs could not safely run on, at least until a thicker layer of fresh powder snow had fallen to create a safe layer for dogs to run on top of.
 It was a real bummer for her, as that was one of the main activities she planned for her trip to Tromsø.

 In another anecdote, my friend recently visited Tromsø at the very end of March.
-While some snow was falling, much of the snow around had already turned to slush.
+While some snow was falling, much of the snow around had already turned to slush, and some dog sledding tours were also canceled.

 While some tours were still running, this wasn’t necessarily the best snow conditions for snow activities like snowshoeing and dog-sledding, which are a lot more fun with ‘crispy’, powdery snow.

 But all hope is not lost at this time of year!
-In the areas immediately outside Tromsø, like the Tamok Valley, it’s even better for snowy activities because these parts of the inner Troms region are much colder than the temperate coastal part.
+In the areas immediately outside Tromsø, like the Tamok Valley, this time of year is still suitable for snowy activities because these parts of the inner Troms region are much colder than the more temperate coastal part.
+(That’s why the Ice Domes are built there, and not in Tromsø proper).

 For example, while the city of Tromsø typically rises above freezing several times by April, you can still visit the Ice Domes in Tamok Valley every year up until approximately the first week of April.

-Also, please note that many activities, such as dog-sledding, end by the middle of April and that aurora tours usually end by the first week of April because the sun starts to set too late for them to run effectively.
+Also, please note that many activities, such as dog-sledding, will already end by the middle of April.
+Also, aurora tours usually end by the end of March or the first week of April because the sun starts to set too late for them to run effectively.
+I have seen the aurora at the end of March in Rovaniemi, so it’s still possible, but you’re dealing with far fewer hours for the aurora.

 Third Best Time for Snow in Tromsø: Late November and December